 Entry Guidelines and Judging Criteria

-- Finalists will be invited to take part in a category-specific case-study challenge developed by an independent expert panel as well as NHS knowledge tests that will take into consideration the 4 nations and their devolved healthcare systems where appropriate .
+Finalists will be invited to take part in category-specific case-study challenges developed by an independent expert panel as well as NHS knowledge tests.

-- Finalists will be presented with the challenge on arrival at the finals day – and given a set period of time for preparation (usually 1 hour) – before delivering their response through a short presentation to a judging panel of senior industry leaders and then a Q and A session.
+Finalists will be presented with the challenge on arrival at the final’s day and given a set period for preparation (usually 1 hour), before delivering your response to a judging panel of senior leaders in pharma.

 Comprehending and understanding the challenge:

-- Finalists should demonstrate an understanding of the case study, the challenges faced and the appropriate actions to achieve success
+Finalists should demonstrate an understanding of the case study and the challenges faced.